OSgenie/ISO-PXE-server/README.md

   4. Server and Alternate - Traditional PXE boot option with an auto build seed (user:ubuntu pass:ubuntu)

 ## Variables are all contained in .config files for easy modification
   1. Currently configured with a 192.168.11.0 subnet
+  2. Default server IP is 192.168.11.30
-  2. All variables for the server and services are in build.config
+  3. All variables for the server and services are in build.config

 ## To build the server follow these steps
   1. Hardware Requirements